 Josh Chang is an analyst at CSBA.
 Madison Creery is a senior analyst at CSBA.
-Regan Copple was a research assistant at CSBA from February 2020 to July 2021.
+Regan Copple is a former research assistant at CSBA.
 Jack Bianchi is a research fellow at CSBA.
 Evan Montgomery is a senior fellow and director of research at CSBA.